interlay/interlay.github.io/docs/guides/transfers.md

 4. Your available balance on the parachain (Kintsugi) is shown above the amount field.
 This wil be the same as the KSM balance shown at the top of the page.
 5. Set the "from" chain value to Kintsugi and the "to" chain value to Kusama.
 You should only need to set one field, as the other field will be changed automatically.
 6. Make sure you are transferring enough funds to cover the transfer fees and maintain the existential balance.
 You should see an error message below the amount field if the amount you are transferring is too low.
 7. Select an account from the destination select field.
 You can only transfer to accounts that are in your wallet.
-If you want to transfer using the same account, make sure that the destination account matches the account selector at the to of the page.
+If you want to transfer using the same account, make sure that the destination account matches the account selector at the top of the page.
 8. Click "Transfer" and sign the extrinsic to make a transaction.
 8. After the transfer has been made, your available KSM balance at the top of the page should decrease by the amount that has been transferred.
 If you want to check your balance on the relay chain you should do this on Polkadot, but you can also set the "from" chain value to Kusama (as if you were making a transfer in the other direction) to see the updated relay chain balance above the amount field.
 This may not update immediately, and you may need to refresh the page to see the current balance.